-10 Qualities Every Successful HR Professional Should Have
+10 Qualities & Skills Every Successful HR Professional Should Have

-Human resources is not for the weak-hearted.
+HR is not for the faint of heart.
 Managing the employee experience, recruiting top talent, overseeing benefits enrollment, and processing payroll just begin to scratch the surface of an HR practitioner’s day.
 All of those responsibilities require a select, unique set of skills and not everyone is cut out for the job.

 1. Be Organized

 HR pros have a lot on their plate, that’s why it’s so important to stay organized.
-HR is pulled in so many directions and interrupted throughout the day that you need to be able to switch gears at the drop of a hat.
-Invest in sticky notes, to-do lists, task management software—whatever helps you prioritize your day, improve your daily workflow, and keep you on track to meet your goals, should interruptions arise.
+HR is pulled in so many directions and interrupted so many times throughout the day that you need to be able to switch gears at the drop of a hat.
+Invest in sticky notes, to-do lists, task management software—whatever helps you prioritize your day, improve your daily workflow, and keep you on track to meet your goals when interruptions arise.

 2. Communicate Effectively